Mistweaver Monk PvP Guide in Battle for Azeroth (BfA 8.1)

 4.2.
 Recommended Items

-Dread Gladiator's Badge is strong for the versatility and the on-use Intellect effect.
-If you are using both @ Dread Gladiator's Medallion and this trinket, you will have an on-use trinket for every single Way of the Crane.
+Sinister Gladiator's Badge is strong for the versatility and the on-use Intellect effect.
+If you are using both @ Sinister Gladiator's Medallion and this trinket, you will have an on-use trinket for every single Way of the Crane.
 The more damage you output while Way of the Crane is active, the more healing you will have.

 4.3.
 Weapon Enchant